mechmotum/mechmotum.github.io/content/ImplementationOfEbikeSpeedController.rst

 The electrical components of the control system revolve around an Arduino Nano which is used to process inputs and outputs to human interface hardware, actuators, and logging hardware.
 Table 1, below, shows a complete list of the hardware used in this build.

-*Table 1.
+.. csv-table:: *Table 1.
 Table of components used in the control system.
 Prices and sources for each component can be found in the Bill of Materials in section 6.0.*

-.. csv-table:: Parts List
    :header: "Component Name", "Details", "Function"
    :widths: 20, 20, 10